 EQ Next is Scrapped and Rebooted

 One thing worth mentioning is that recently SOE scrapped the first version of EQ Next.
 I believe Dave Georgeson is a big reason for the pivot.
 However, for years I and others have been critiquing the WoW MMO model with thoughtful articles and analysis.
 I have been shouting from the rooftops that the WoW MMO model was ultimately unsustainable.
-It’s only until SOE saw other MMOs fail that they realized that making another WoW clone would not cut it that they decided on a new course for EQ Next.
+It was only until SOE saw other MMOs fail that they realized that making another WoW clone would not cut it that they decided on a new course for EQ Next.
 Many of us knew that years earlier.
 Like the ill-fated Titanic heading toward that deadly iceberg, we saw it coming but our cries went upon deaf ears.

 Vision is being able to see the future.
 Seeing the reality around you doesn’t take vision.
 Better late than never I suppose.

-Thank you SOE for Finally Listening
+Thank You SOE for Finally Listening

 Back in August of 2010, upon hearing the first news that SOE was developing EQ Next I penned an article entitled Reflections on the Upcoming EverQuest Next.
 While researching this current article I re-read that old article.
 What struck me is how accurately I predicted the current direction of EQ Next.
 In the article I mentioned how community was the most important thing they needed to bring back to MMORPGs and how emergent gameplay and allowing the player to be part of a dynamic world were paramount for the success of the upcoming EQ Next.

 At the time, my article was one of the few articles on EQ Next and I know it got a lot of attention in the EQ community due to mentions and site traffic stats.
 If only SOE had actually read my article and taken my suggestions to heart, they could have easily saved themselves 2 years of development time and resources.
-Instead they went ahead and created EverQuest 2.5 which John Smedley admitted was uninspired and brought on Georgeson to completely reboot the MMO.
+Instead, they went ahead and created EverQuest 2.5 which John Smedley admitted was uninspired and brought on Georgeson to completely reboot the MMO.

 The Three Design Considerations for EQ Next Developers